neverlosecc/source2gen/README.md

 - add missing types as dummies
 - add empty `interfaces` sdk
 - sort template classes below their template types
+- detect indirect dependency cycles

+TOOD:

+- rename template arguments to use fully qualified names
+- add includes for template arguments (add decompose_type() and use that in many places?)

 # Source2Gen